hsaadi33/stock_price_predictions_nns_comparison/Readme.md

 ## Report Abstract:
-In this work, 16 stocks are considered to predict the adjusted closing price for the next 40 trading days.
+In this work, 16 stocks are considered to predict the adjusted closing price for the next day for 40 trading days.
 The methods that were used to make predictions are: Long Short Term Memory (LSTM), Temporal Convolution Networks (TCN), decomposing the signal and applying different combinations of LSTM and TCN on the decomposed parts, and stochastic process-geometric Brownian motion.
 The historical data from Yahoo Finance from 2015-2018 was used to build all the models.
 Finally, the output of each model is compared to the actual adjusted closing price of each stock.

 For bugs and questions, contact: saadi.cv4 at gmail.com